 Identity – In that moment I was placing my identity in being a good mum.
 That’s why I wanted my reputation to be that of a “sorted mum” in the eyes of the people around me.
 That’s why it hurt to have my pride dented.
 But surely there’s a better identity for me than that of a good mum?

 One thing that I know is really important is showing children the consequences of their actions.
 So usually I only threaten things that I can follow through on.
 Not this time however.
-I threatened that we wouldn’t go to the park and see Reu’s friends (he was really excited about this), and I thought that this would be enough to stop Reu running away from me.
+I threatened that we wouldn’t go to the park and see our friends (the toddler was really excited about this), and I thought that this would be enough to stop him running away from me.
 I offered him a simple choice – come back to mummy and we’ll go to the park.
 Continue to run away and we’ll go straight home.
-I wasn’t banking on Reuben continuing to run away.
+I wasn’t banking on him continuing to run away!
 But he did, and that meant we had to go straight home.
-I immediately regretted my words – I now was looking at spending three hours in the house with a naughty Reuben before bedtime.
+I immediately regretted my words – I now was looking at spending three hours in the house with a naughty toddler before bedtime.
 I couldn’t cope with the thought of it, and so, kicking myself, I went back on my word and took him to the park despite his disobedience.
-I felt the guilt of “discipline failure” as well as feeling upset that Reuben wanted to disobey me.
+I felt the guilt of “discipline failure” as well as feeling upset that my son wanted to disobey me.

 Embarrassment – the whole thing was so embarrassing!
 The combination of it being so public and so stressful made it very embarrassing.